vinders/pandora_toolbox/CONTRIBUTING.md

 Bugs are demonstrable problems caused by the code in the repository.
 Good bug reports are very helpful.
 Please only report actual bugs as issues (segfaults, crashes, corrupted data, display issues...).
-For suggestions, requests for features, improvements or hardware support, please just contact me without creating an issue.
+For suggestions, feature requests, improvements or hardware support, please contact me directly.

 Guidelines for bug reports:
 * Search the existing GitHub issues: make sure it hasn't already been reported.